Jack Ruby: Career

 In 1947, Ruby moved to Dallas, purportedly because of the failure of merchandise deals in Chicago and to help operate his sister's nightclub.
 Soon afterward he and his brothers shortened their surnames from Rubenstein to Ruby.
-The stated reason for this was that the name "Rubenstein" was too long and that he was "well known" as Jack Ruby.
-Ruby later went on to manage various nightclubs, strip clubs, and dance halls.
-He developed close ties to many Dallas Police officers who frequented his nightclubs, where he provided them with free liquor, prostitutes and other favors.
+The stated reason for the name change was that the name "Rubenstein" was too long and that he was "well known" as Jack Ruby.
+Ruby later went on to manage various nightclubs, strip clubs, and dance halls in Dallas.
+He developed close ties to many Dallas Police officers who frequented his nightclubs, where he provided them with free liquor, prostitutes, and other favors.
+Ruby's nightclubs were also frequented by Buck Owens, who discovered Lulu Roman—then working as bawdy comic relief at one of Ruby's clubs—and hired Roman to join the cast of Hee Haw.